pvto/pvto.github.io/_posts/2016-09-14-on-generative-art.md

 ---
 {% include JB/setup %}

+I think generative art has one intrinsic fallacy.
+It is quite easy to reduce in your mind to "technology", to a bunch of possibly intimidating tools.
+But if it expresses well the relation of the creative process and a piece of art – and does this in an interesting way – it might have its magic cake and eat it too.

 A friend linked [an excellent essay](http://inconvergent.net/generative/) from Anders Hoff, a Norwegian generative artist, knowing that I've been working on some
 [generative software](https://github.com/pvto/konte-art)
 for some time now.
 It inspired me to write down some thoughts of my own.
-My aesthetics is inspired partly by [Roman Ingarden](https://en.wikipedia.org/wiki/Roman_Ingarden), if you would like to dwell more with the philosophical part.
+My aesthetics in this essay is inspired partly by [Roman Ingarden](https://en.wikipedia.org/wiki/Roman_Ingarden), if you would like to dwell more with the philosophical part.

 I am an avid drawer, so generative art has a peculiar fascination for me –